microsoft/vscode-go/README.md

 * `Go: Test Package` to run all tests in the package containing the active document
 * `Go: Test File` to run all tests in the current active document
 * `Go: Test Previous` to run the previously run test command
+* `Go: Test All Packages in Workspace` to run all tests in the current workspace
 * `Go: Generates unit tests for package` Generates unit tests for the current package
 * `Go: Generates unit tests for file` Generates unit tests for the current file
 * `Go: Generates unit tests for function` Generates unit tests for the selected function in the current file